nf-core/website/src/content/docs/contributing/modules.md

 }
 ```

+The purpose of the `assert` is to introduce a mechanism which stops the pipeline and alerts the developer when
+an automatic update of the module/subworkflow is performed.

 ## Help

 For further information or help, don't hesitate to get in touch on [Slack `#modules` channel](https://nfcore.slack.com/channels/modules) (you can join with [this invite](https://nf-co.re/join/slack)).